I built River Oaks Psychology because I don’t want ANYONE to ever feel alone.

 This inspired Lauren to use her clinical social work training to become a licensed psychotherapist in private practice.
 She discovered her soul-enriching purpose in the mental health field.
 There is no other professional field that compares to therapists providing genuine space for others to feel heard, understood, and accepted.

 Aligned with her core beliefs, Lauren discovered that people find wellness when they have access to safe spaces where they feel seen, valued, and emotionally connected to another human.
-She realized that for many people, it can be hard to find those spaces in the world where we feel like we truly belong.
 She saw how loneliness and the absence of belonging often leads to feeling misunderstood, disempowered, and undervalued (all contributing factors to mental illness).

 And then – determined to build something where people never have to feel alone, she created River Oaks Psychology, a telehealth company providing effective online therapy to more people in more places.
 With a dedicated team of person-centered clinicians, getting help and feeling wholeheartedly supported wherever you are is now easier than ever before.